Brimce/ReactiveUI.TransitioningContentControlBug/README.md

-# ReactiveUI.TransitioningContentControl
+# ReactiveUI.TransitioningContentControlBug
-Show WhenActivated bug
+Show the many calls to WhenActivated